syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 </table>

-> _Note: By default, Silverlight does not support TemplateSelectors hence DataGrid too._
+> Note: By default, Silverlight does not support TemplateSelectors hence DataGrid too.

 The following code example shows templating for GridTemplateColumn.
 Underlying record will be the DataContext for the CellTemplate and EditTemplate.

 {% highlight xml %}

-[XAML]

 <syncfusion:GridTemplateColumn MappingName="CustomerID">